 Remember how a few years back every brand decided to hop on Twitter and Facebook?
 Yeah don’t do that anymore.

 According to a new survey by Forrester, investing money in social media campaigns for sites like Facebook and Twitter isn’t worth the time, energy, and money.
 Even posts from some of the top brands on social media only reach about 2% of their followers, with an even smaller percentage (0.07%) of those followers actually engaging with the brand and those posts.
+But if you read more here, you’d get to know everthing that can be refuted to what’s being said here.

 Many brands have made the social media giant, the center of their campaigns hoping to gain a better relationship with their customers.
 However, as of this past January Facebook has been slowly tapering off their free-traffic flow in a push towards their paid promoted content.
 Facebook will soon no longer offer unpaid posts for brands, which means if a company wants to stay relevant of Facebook they’ll need to fork up some cash.